Samith-P/FraudLens/extension/README.md

 ---

-**Note**: This extension requires the CipherCop backend services to be running for full functionality.
+**Note**: This extension requires the FraudLens backend services to be running for full functionality.
 Ensure all required services are properly configured before use.